Part of my series countering misconceptions in space journalism.

 Although orbits are in general ellipses, not circles, a similar construction applies in the case of Starlink.
 A set of 4500 satellites in a series of orbital planes, all at common inclination, form a continuously moving sheet over the surface of the Earth.
 The northward moving sheet turns around at a given latitude and moves south once more.
 To avoid collisions, the orbits will be very slightly eccentric, such that the northward moving sheet will be a few kilometers higher (or lower) altitude than the southern moving sheet.
 Together, the two sheets form a blown out torus shape, as shown in this exaggerated diagram.

 Recall that, within this torus, communication is between adjacent comoving satellites.
 In general, there are no long-lived communication links directly between satellites in the northward moving and southward moving sheets, as their closing speeds are too high to accurately track with a laser.
 The path for data transmission between sheets, then, passes around the top or bottom of the torus.
+More detail on satellite links.

 In the aggregate, 30,000 satellites will be positioned in 11 nested tori with a wide gap around the orbit of the International Space Station!
 This diagram shows how all these sheets stack up, without exaggerated eccentricity.